 With all the different events we’ve been attending recently, one of the questions I get asked most often is how to get started with canicross.
 I think most people feel that canicross is something you need to be super fit for, or is something that you need a lot of time for, which is not true, although you do tend to find that you do get fit and you do end up spending lots of time doing it because it is so much fun!

 The best way to get you started is to join up with some people who are already organising canicross runs.
 There are a number of groups now (some really large ones too) that are offering membership as well as informal group runs.
 Many of these clubs have spare kit which you can borrow and can give you some great advice on how to make the most of your canicross runs.
-Below are a few with websites who may be able to help you, there are many more who operate through Facebook groups.
+Below is a link to a map of many of the canicross groups, there are a few with websites who may be able to help you, there are many more who operate through Facebook groups.

 If you can’t find a group local to you, you can always try and start one up to get people together in your area.
 It may be a case of ‘the blind leading the blind’ but running with others is a good way to socialise your dog and prepare you both for racing if you decide you’d like to take part in races at some point.
 You can of course simply take your dog out and go for a run, there’s no need to be part of a group, I’ve just found it’s the best way to teach dogs how to pull out front, as it encourages them to stick with the other dogs.